vocdoni/developer-portal/docs/sdk/integration-details/voting-types/voting-types.md

 transforms a unidimensional array (a vote, e.g., `[1,4]`) into a bi-dimensional array of results (e.g., `[[2,5]]`).

 The interpretation of results is done on the user side, which receives the results from the SDK.
 The SDK provides metadata about the election to facilitate understanding of the results.
-More details on interpreting results can be found, [here][results-interpretation].
+More details on interpreting results can be found [here][results-interpretation].

 Here's a simple example to demonstrate how the result array can be interpreted in different ways, depending on the election type: